 The science behind methods like hydrocarbon, ethanol and supercritical CO2 extraction can be overwhelming at first glance.
 There is a sweet science to it all that escapes the knowledge base of many who consume the vapory fruits of this labor.
-Here at Nemadji, we’d like to give you a peek under the hood and layout why we chose to do hemp processing with cutting-edge supercritical CO2 technology.
+We’d like to give you a peek under the hood and layout why we choose hemp processing with cutting-edge supercritical CO2 technology.

 Supercritical CO2 Extraction

-The power of supercritical fluid is proportional to its density, which means that the “solvation strength can be fine-tuned by adjusting the density of the fluid” (Chemical Engineering 2010).
-At Nemadji, we extract at 5,000 PSI to pull the most (99% of cannabinoid content) from your raw biomass, whether it’s cannabis or hemp trim with extraktLAB’s patented supercritical CO2 extractors.
+The power of supercritical fluid is proportional to its density.
+This means that the “solvation strength can be fine-tuned by adjusting the density of the fluid” (Chemical Engineering 2010).
+At Nemadji, we extract at 5,000 PSI to pull the most (99% of cannabinoid content) from your raw biomass.
+This is whether it’s cannabis or hemp trim with extraktLAB’s patented supercritical CO2 extractors.

-For each and every plant in a mixture there exists a unique solubility profile that is related to the density of the supercritical CO2, which as you’ll recall is easy to fine-tune.
+For each and every plant in a mixture there exists a unique solubility profile that is related to the density of the supercritical CO2.
+This solubility to density relationship is extremely easy to fine-tune.
 This “fine-tuning” allows supercritical CO2 to reach densities where certain solutes (plants like cannabis and hemp) become highly soluble in what’s known as the “crossover phenomenon” (June-Wells 2018).

 This is because supercritical CO2 has, “the density of a liquid, diffusivity of a gas and a low viscosity (thickness)…this means that [it] has: a high solute carrying capacity (i.e., it can hold a lot of material), the ability to penetrate into the smallest spaces (like a gas) and very little flow resistance” (June-Wells 2018).
 CO2’s critical temperature is 32.1ºC and its critical pressure is 1,070 psi.
-Supercritical CO2 is mainly applied in extraction, go ahead and take a look at the list of commercial-scale processes below.
+Supercritical CO2 is mainly applied in extraction.
+Take a look at the list of commercial-scale processes below.

 Supercritical CO2 Extraction is used for: